tipx2/tipx2/README.md

 - 👋 Hi, I’m @tipx2
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning python, godot, java and a few others
-- 💞️ I’m not looking to collaborate on not-diepio
 - 📫 How to reach me: Speakers#8563 on discord (only if you absolutely have to)

 <!---